-The Australian Energy Market Commission makes this draft Rule determination and attached draft Rule on BP Energy Asia's proposal relating to the registration of foreign based persons and corporations as Trader class participants in accordance with section 99 of the National Electricity Law (NEL).
+The Australian Energy Market Commission makes this Rule determination and attached National Electricity Amendment (Registration of foreign based persons and corporations as Trader class participants) Rule 2007 No. 10 on BP Energy Asia's proposal relating to the registration of foreign based persons and corporations as Trader class participants in accordance with sections 102 and 103 of the National Electricity Law (NEL).
+This Rule will commence operation on 1 January 2008.